What is Rhinoplasty?

 Dr. Adam Hamawy of Princeton Plastic Surgeons specializes in and is known for some of the best results in rhinoplasty NJ has to offer.
 He received his credentials at some of the nation’s most prestigious medical centers.
 He is certified by the American Board of Plastic Surgery and the American Board of Surgery.

 Rhinoplasty is used to describe a set of surgical techniques that address cosmetic or medical problems with the exterior or interior nose.
-There are several approaches Dr. Hamawy can take depending on each patient’s physical features, reason for wanting the procedure done, and desired outcome.
+There are several approaches to a nose job Dr. Hamawy can take depending on each patient’s physical features, reason for wanting the procedure done, and desired outcome.
 The two main techniques are closed rhinoplasty and open rhinoplasty.

 Before you decide to have your nose surgery, or any other facial plastic surgery think carefully about your expectations and make sure you discuss them with board-certified NJ plastic surgeon Dr. Hamawy.